 Time and resources are needed to engage with open-source contributors and develop an active community.
 We may want to consider hiring an additional resource to support this activity.

-Particularly high turnover at National Grid ESO forecasting team has affected communication on the project.
+Particularly high turnover at NESO forecasting team has affected communication on the project.
 This has evolved over the duration of the project, and more active and easier communication has been observed in the latter phase.

 When results differ between the cloud and local services, it can be tricky to determine the cause.
 Verbose logging, saving intermediate data, and maintaining consistent package versions and setup on both machines helped.
 One particular bug involved results differing when multiple CPUs were used locally, but only one CPU was used in the cloud.